Financial Resources —Did you know that there are many financial resources that can help people living with breast cancer? Find out more

 Located in Ellsworth, the Beth C. Wright Cancer Center serves people in Hancock and Washington Counties who have been diagnosed with cancer.
 Call 207-664-0339.

-Komen for the Cure’s® national headquarters keeps their website up-to-date with the latest evidence-based information about breast cancer.
+Komen’s® national headquarters keeps their website up-to-date with the latest evidence-based information about breast cancer.
 The “Understanding Breast Cancer” section of the website contains a number of interactive tools and features.
 Komen also operates a breast health helpline, which provides support and information around breast cancer and breast health.
 Call 1-877-GO-KOMEN.